ot-raypeters/zlack/README.md

 ## Dev notes

 - It may be nice to define the redux store once, and share code between client and server.
 This would simplify the system and make it easier to reason about.

+- Consider using the same event names across the frontend and backend.